Use a GET object request to:

 returned in an XML document in the response body.

-code and the body of the error response will contain
+code and the body of the error response contains

 Common request headers